willowmck/eks-gateway-poc/README.md

 EOF
 ```

-Now we should be able to test our passthrough ext auth by providing the header `authorization: authorize me` in our request
+Now we should be able to test our passthrough ext auth by providing a valid `jwt` header in our request

-First without - output should be `403 You don't have authorization to view this page`
+First without - output should be `401`

 ```bash
 curl -kI https://${ENDPOINT_HTTPS_GW_CLUSTER1}/get